ToxicFrog/doom-mods/gzap/doc/new-wads.md

 ### Skipping levels

+There are two cvars that control this.

-You can use `ap_scan_skip` in the same way as `ap_scan_levels`; levels found this way will be used to find other levels but will not themselves be scanned.
+Levels listed in `ap_scan_skip` (which has the same format as `ap_scan_levels`) will be used to find other levels, but will not themselves be included in the logic.
+This is useful for cutscenes, interstitial hubs, etc that are not meant to be included in the randomizer but have exits leading to other levels that are.

     ap_scan_skip "E1END E2END CREDITS"

+Levels listed in `ap_scan_prune` will be excised from the scan entirely, and will not be searched for exits to other levels.

+    ap_scan_prune "MAP31 MAP32"

 ### Overriding scanner behaviour